KDE/neochat/README.md

 ## Contact

-You can reach the maintainer at #plasma-mobile:matrix.org, if you are already on Matrix.
+You can reach the maintainers at #neochat:kde.org, if you are already on Matrix.
+Development happens in http://invent.kde.org/network/neochat (not in GitHub).

 ## Acknowledgement